sfyfq/jellyfin-androidtv/README.md

 Then I found a way to emulate a keyevent representing KEYCODE_ENTER, which is captured by the progressBar inside PlaybackTransportRowPresenter to properly exit the seek mode.
 I think the current solution works really well.
-- [ ] Shortcut key to access menu without scrolling all the way up
+- [ ] ~~Shortcut key to access menu without scrolling all the way up~~(not that useful)
+- [ ] Time-seeking using number input.
+The punched in number sequence will be parsed as in HH:MM:SS, starting from right to left.
 - [ ] Preferred audio and subtitle language setting per series
 - [ ] Make seasons non mandatory for TV series (Most Asian TV series do not have seasons)